A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Joint Angle-Range-Velocity Estimation

 \subsection{Step 2: Signal-Dependent Coefficients Removing}

-After spectrum analysis along the spatial dimension, the amplitude of the echo signals with different angle-dependent frequencies are extracted and reserved in different angular bins.
-Then, the signal-dependent coefficient $\mathbf{a}^H(\omega_\text{t}(\theta_q))\mathbf{x}_i[l]$ must be removed to eliminate its influence on the spectrum analysis along the delay and Doppler dimensions before jointly estimating the angle-range-velocity information.
-We note that the transmitted signals $\mathbf{x}_i[l]$ are known at the dual-functional BS, however, the DoAs of potential targets $\theta_q$ are the parameters to be estimated.
-In order to remove the signal-dependent coefficient, the authors in \cite{MIMO OFDM ISAC 2} proposed to first estimate the DoAs $\theta_q$ through spectrum analysis along the spatial dimension, and then use the obtained results to directly divide it.
-Nevertheless, using the sequence on one subcarrier and during one OFDM symbol to estimate the DoAs is not efficient and may cause estimation error.
-For the purpose of improving the joint estimation performance and avoiding the angular estimation error propagation, we propose to remove the signal-dependent coefficient for each angular bin respectively, instead of only focusing on few estimated angular bins related to potential targets.
+After spectral analysis along the spatial dimension, the amplitude of the echo signals with different angle-dependent frequencies is extracted. {Then the signal-dependent term $\mathbf{a}^H(\theta_{n_\mathrm{a}})\mathbf{x}_i[l]$ is removed to eliminate its influence on the spectral analysis along the fast- and slow-time dimensions to extract the estimates of range and velocity.
+Since the transmitted signals $\mathbf{x}_i[l]$ are known at the dual-functional BS, it would be straightforward to use this informtion together with the estimated target angle bins to remove the signal-dependent term $\mathbf{a}^H(\theta_{n_\mathrm{a}})\mathbf{x}_i[l]$, as is done in \cite{MIMO OFDM ISAC 2} and \cite{MIMO OFDM ISAC 3}.
+However, only part of the 3D data cube is used in this sequential strategy, and in addition, the angle estimation errors will propagate and degrade the subsequent range and velocity estimation.
+Moreover, the method in \cite{MIMO OFDM ISAC 3} is sensitive to the ambiguity function associated with the transmitted signals, and its performance degrades due to the randomness of the communication symbols.
+To avoid these drawbacks, we propose to completely remove the signal-dependent term for each angular bin instead of only focusing on the few estimated target angule bins associated with potential targets.
+Thus, our approach performs a joint angle-range-velocity estimation to enhance performance by fully exploiting all echo signals during each CPI.}